MyhreS/skyline/README.md

 # Skyline

-This is the codebase a year long project on drone detection and classification.
+A prject on drone detection and classification.
 It follows a naming scheme inspired by cloud formations and the sky.
 The codebase contains a package for handling an extensive drone dataset and code to train different neural networks on different data on GPU-servers.

 ## Setup